microfarad-de/nastia-server/README.md

 ## Installation

-The directory structure of this repository reflects the Linux file system structure relative to its root directory `/`.

-In order to install this package, copy the contents of the `opt` directory to your Linux file system.
-Also copy the cron, logrotate and systemd service configuration files into the respective `etc` sub-directories.
+In order to install this package, checkout contents of the repository into the `/opt/nastia-server` directory on your Linux file system.
+Also creat symlinks of the cron, logrotate and service configuration files into the respective `etc` sub-directories.

-Finally, create a copy of the configuration file under `/opt/nastia-server/etc/nastia-server.conf` renaming it to `nastia-server.local`, then modify the parameters inside copied file to achieve your desired setup.
+Finally, edit the configuration file under `/etc/nastia-server.conf` to achieve your desired setup.